altmp/altv-docs/articles/changelogs/upcoming.md

 > - hasWeapon, hasWeaponComponent, AmmoSpecialType, ammoFlags, ammoMax method for player
 > - removeAllAmmo parameter for removeAllWeapons
 > - blip dimension setter, blips can be shown to only one player
-> - addDecoration, removeDecoration & clearDecorations method for player
+> - addDecoration, removeDecoration, clearDecorations, getDecorations method for player
 > ```

 ### Fixed